January 10

 - How could social network analysis help you find a job?

 Friday: Let’s code up some networks!
+No in person class, watch online!

 How to find a job (and Succeed Once you Get One)